Types of Lenses

 - Contacts are ideal for sports and other physical activities.

-- At Trinity Eye Care we carrie one of the most comprehensive collections of contacts in Plano, Texas.
+- At Trinity Eye Care, a top Plano optometrist, we carry one of the most comprehensive collections of contacts in Plano, Texas.